kauri-io/Content/IPFS 101/Intro.md

 -   Downloading from a single server is inefficient.
 If lots of people try to access the same site, browsing and downloading will be incredibly slow.
 -   The servers we access information from are usually far away.
 The further the distance the more expensive it is to access the content.
 -   Duplicated content creates wasted space.
 -   We depend on others to keep content accessible and secure.
-Site administrators are depended on to keep website active and updated and hosting companies on keeping our data safe.
+Site administrators are depended on to keep websites active and updated and hosting companies on keeping our data safe.

 ## How it works